jpcca/pysaebm/README.md

 - 2025-05-29 (V 2.2.2)
    - Added seed in `run.py` to enable reproducibility of the ordering results.
    - Added `rng` in random shuffling.

+- 2025-06-21 (V 2.2.3)
+   - Made sure that for kde, in `calculate_bandwidth`, set a lower bound for sigma.